qazxcdswe123/obsidian-hugo/content/C++ Move Semantics.md

 ## Why
 - Turning expensive copies into cheap moves.
 - Implementing safe "move-only" types; that is, types for which copying does not make sense, but moving does.
-Examples include locks, file handles, and smart pointers with unique ownership semantics.
+Examples include [[Lock|locks]], file handles, and smart pointers with unique ownership semantics.

 ```c++
 std::vector<int> arrA(1'000'000, 0);